 Loyola's early curriculum was similar to that offered at most other colleges in America at the time.
 Courses included Latin, Greek, and English; humanities and rhetoric; mathematics; the natural sciences; philosophy; and religion.
 By the 1920s, Loyola's alumni were immersed in the civic and professional life of Baltimore.
 The most common career paths for young graduates were law and medicine.

 In time, the student body once again outgrew its facilities, and Loyola moved to its present campus in north Baltimore in 1921.
 The Great Depression and World War II brought a temporary halt to physical expansion, but during that time course offerings were increased and the faculty was organized into departments.
 The offering of evening classes began in 1942, and seven years later--to fill the expressed needs of teachers in the Baltimore metropolitan area--a graduate division in education was established.
-That graduate program signaled the start of tremendous change for Loyola, and in the ensuing years, graduate programs in business administration, computer science, finance, liberal studies, pastoral counseling, psychology, and speech-language pathology/audiology were established.
+That graduate program signaled the start of tremendous change for Loyola, and in the ensuing years, graduate programs in business administration, computer science, emerging media, finance, liberal studies, pastoral counseling, psychology, speech-language pathology/audiology, and theology were established.

 Loyola has always found energy in its adherence to Jesuit tenets and in its desire to remain relevant to a changing world.
 At no time has that been more apparent than in recent decades, which have been marked by a number of significant, transformative events.
 The first was the advent of coeducation in 1971, when nearby Mount Saint Agnes College joined Loyola.
 The second was the establishment of a separate school of business--The Joseph A. Sellinger, S.J., School of Business and Management--which helped Loyola establish partnerships with the regional business community.
 The third change involved the presence of laity on the Board of Trustees, which brought greater openness to the governance of the institution and eventually led to the decision to become a regional and residential college.
 Then, in 2009, Loyola changed its designation to Loyola University Maryland, a decision reflecting its commitment to both its historic foundations and the institution it had become.
 That same year, Loyola established a School of Education--one whose primary aim is to develop highly effective and ethical educational leaders and change agents who share the University's convictions about, and commitment to, bringing about social justice by improving education for all children, especially those who have suffered most from an inadequate system.

-With 334 full-time faculty, Loyola today has approximately 6,100 undergraduate and graduate students representing 34 states and 20 foreign countries.
-More than 80 percent of undergraduate students live on campus and 65 percent study at least one semester abroad through one of Loyola's packaged or exchange programs, affiliations, or approved programs at other colleges and universities.
+With 419 full-time faculty, Loyola today has approximately 6,000 undergraduate and graduate students representing 34 states and 20 foreign countries.
+More than 80 percent of undergraduate students live on campus and over 60 percent study abroad for at least a semester through one of Loyola's packaged or exchange programs, affiliations, or approved programs at other colleges and universities.
 Through various exchange programs, Loyola also welcomes international students to its Baltimore Campus, thereby enriching the cultural life of the University.

 Loyola's liberal arts foundation remains the cornerstone of its curriculum.
 Programs of study emphasize the exercise of reason, intellectual curiosity and the power of communication.
 Inseparable from Loyola's academic tradition, however, is the call for members of its community to live and serve in the world beyond Evergreen as committed leaders and servants for the good of others.
 This melding of study and service gives life to the University, and offers a greater contribution to humankind.